-The Jackson State University School of Public Health is housed at the Jackson Medical Mall at 350 West Woodrow Wilson Drive.
-Departmental offices, core faculty, School Dean, and the Health Sciences Library are also located at this site.
-Students are advised to familiarize themselves with the Jackson Medical Mall location in order to avail themselves of the services and resources available through the master of public health program.
+The Jackson State University College of Health Sciences is housed at the Jackson Medical Mall at 350 West Woodrow Wilson Drive.
+Departmental offices, core faculty, School Dean, and the Health Sciences Library are located at this site.
+Students are advised to familiarize themselves with the Jackson Medical Mall location in order to avail themselves of the services and resources available through the Master of Public Health program.